Software terms and conditions

 5.11.2 the details regarding their respective processing set out in schedule 2

-5.11.3 a general description of the appropriate technical and organisational measures to protect Personal Data against accidental or unlawful processing, loss, destruction, damage, alteration, or unauthorised disclosure or access, including so as to allow the Parties to comply with their obligations under Data Protection Law – in particular:
+5.11.3 a general description of the appropriate technical and organisational measures to protect Personal Data against accidental or unlawful processing, loss, destruction, damage, alteration, or unauthorised disclosure or access, including so as to allow the Parties to comply with their obligations under Privacy and Data Protection Requirements – in particular:

 5.11.4 where transferring Personal Data to a third country or an international organisation, the identification of that third country or international organisation and, in the case of ex-EEA transfers without adequacy, binding corporate rules, code of conduct, data protection seals, or standard contractual clauses, the documentation of appropriate safeguards such as: